The K2: Main

 The main protagonist of the series.
-He is a former Blackstone military operative who had been stationed in Iraq until he flees South Korea after being framed for murder.
+He is a former South Korean special forces and Blackstone military operative who had been stationed in Iraq until he flees South Korea after being framed for murder.
 His skills come to the attention of Choi Yoo-jin, who hires him to work for her security agency JSS Security under the codename K2, and is assigned as bodyguard to Go An-na, the secret illegitimate daughter of Choi's husband, Jang Se-joon.
 The name "Kim Je-ha" is not Je-ha's real name but an alias he uses to conceal his identity while working as An-na's bodyguard; the name actually belongs to a victim of an unsolved missing person case.
 The real name of the protagonist is unknown throughout the show, except that his real surname is said to be Kim.